 How To Budget For Christmas

-As a side note, please teach your children to be self-reliant and DO NOT DEPEND on others to cover your expenses.
-For some, it has become a way of life to depend on the government or your extended family to cover your families expenses.
+As a side note, please teach your children to be self-reliant and TO NOT DEPEND on others to cover their expenses.
+For some, it has become a way of life to depend on the government or your extended family to cover your family’s expenses.

 Christmas Bank Savings Account